 Spiritual Emergence: The Search for Happiness

-Inside every person is the deep desire for personal happiness.
+Inside every person is the deep desire how to find true happiness and spiritual fulfillment.
 No one can doubt that!
 Each of us looks for it everyday.
 Spiritual Emergence is the journey toward the ultimate happiness- the enduring happiness that is ever-present and ever-new.
 It increases peace, clarity of mind, wisdom, compassion and wellbeing.

 Watch children.
 They are great examples of the search for happiness.
 Most children distractedly move from one source of pleasure to another, often spending little time on one thing as they grow weary of repetition and seek the novelty of discovering something new to experience with their eyes or ears, also through touch, taste or smell.
 Such is the cycle of our continual search for happiness at every age!